OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 :::warning
 **All variables are strings**
-Note that in scriptsÂ **all Octopus variables are strings**Â even if they look like numbers or other data types.
+Note that in scripts **all Octopus variables are strings** even if they look like numbers or other data types.
 You will need to cast to the appropriate type before using the value if you need something other than a string.
 :::